SeidNO/FSE_Training/README.md

 *   **Full Course (Master Copy):** Instructors can download the course content *with correct answers highlighted* for training purposes.
     *   Click "Last ned PDF" in the top bar.
     *   **Password:** `Seid2025`
+*   **Import Course (Hidden Feature):**
+    *   Click the "Import" button in the top right corner.
+    *   Paste a valid JavaScript/JSON course object (see structure below).
+    *   Click "Import & Run".
+The course will be saved to your local browser storage.

 #### Developer / Content Creator Guide
 *   **Adding New Courses:**